 3.2 Updating the Site

-3.2.1 The site will be updated on a daily basis or when required by Town Council staff.
+3.2.1 The site will be updated as required by Town Council staff.
 It is important that the site remains fresh, relevant and current.
 Should Councillors wish to have any content added or amended, please inform the Town Clerk.

 3.2.2 Agendas will be uploaded onto the site at least 3 days prior to meeting dates.
 Minutes will be uploaded within the timeframe documented in the Council’s Standing Orders.